-Food is not allowed in any IEP classroom or in the laboratory.
+Food and drinks are not allowed in the computer lab.
+You are not allowed to eat food in the classrooms during class.
+However, you are welcome to eat in the classrooms and other empty rooms in the IEP during break time as long as you are in a room by yourself or sitting at least 6 feet (2 meters) from other people.
 Some people may have a medical requirement to eat a small amount of food regularly.
 If you have a medical reason to eat in a classroom, please talk with your instructors.

 The only drink that is allowed in classrooms is water.
 Other drinks must be taken outside.
 Water is not allowed in the computer laboratory.
+Please bring a water bottle with you and fill it up on the second floor.